FairCMS: Cloud Media Sharing with Fair Copyright Protection: Achieving the Security Goals

-With a similar analysis, in CREAMS-II, the ciphertexts about media content available to the cloud are $E^2_{PK_O}(\mathbf{m})$, $E^2_{PK_O}(\mathbf{c})$, $E^1_{PK_{U_k}}(\mathbf{c})$, and $E^1_{PK_{U_k}}(\mathbf{m}^k)$.
-Therefore, the problem of proving that the users' fingerprints, the LUTs, and the owner's media are protected against the honest-but-curious cloud translates to the problem of proving that both first-level and second-level ciphertexts of the lifted-ElGamal based PRE scheme are all secure, which can be achieved by the reduction below \cite{katz2020introduction}.
+{By a similar analysis, the ciphertexts about media content available to the cloud are $E^2_{PK_O}(\mathbf{m})$, $E^2_{PK_O}(\mathbf{c})$, $E^1_{PK_{U_k}}(\mathbf{c})$, and $E^1_{PK_{U_k}}(\mathbf{m}^k)$.
+As a result, the problem of proving that the users' fingerprints, the LUTs, and the owner's media content are protected against the honest-but-curious cloud translates to the problem of proving that both first-level and second-level ciphertexts of the lifted-ElGamal based PRE scheme are all secure, which can be achieved by the reduction below.}

 Let $\Pi$ denote the lifted-ElGamal based PRE scheme used in this paper and $\Pi'$ denote the native ElGamal based PRE scheme proposed in \cite{ateniese2006improved}, where the difference only lies in whether the message $m$ is lifted.
-Then we construct a probabilistic polynomial-time (PPT) adversary $\mathcal{A}'$ who attacks $\Pi'$ by using the PPT adversary $\mathcal{A}$ who attacks $\Pi$ as a subroutine.
-And we further show if the subroutine $\mathcal{A}$ breaks the definition of indistinguishability of $\Pi$, then the constructed adversary $\mathcal{A}'$ will break the indistinguishability of $\Pi'$, which is always false since $\Pi'$ is secure.
+Then we construct a probabilistic polynomial-time (PPT) adversary $\mathcal{A}'$ who attacks $\Pi'$ by using the PPT adversary $\mathcal{A}$ who attacks $\Pi$ as a subroutine. {We further show if the subroutine $\mathcal{A}$ breaks the definition of indistinguishability of $\Pi$,} then the constructed adversary $\mathcal{A}'$ will break the indistinguishability of $\Pi'$, which is always false since $\Pi'$ is secure.
 The details of constructing $\mathcal{A}'$ is as follows.

 \textbf{The experiment that $\mathcal{A}'$ attacks $\Pi'$:} \begin{enumerate}[~~1.] \item Run $\mathcal{A}(1^\lambda)$ to obtain a pair of messages $m_0$ and $m_1$. \item Compute $m'_0=Z^{m_0}$ and $m'_1=Z^{m_1}$, then outputs a pair of messages $m'_0$ and $m'_1$. \item Forward $m'_0$ and $m'_1$ to $\mathcal{A}'$'s encryption oracle $\mathcal{O'}$ and get $E^1_{PK}(m_b)$ and $E^2_{PK}(m_b)$, give them to $\mathcal{A}$. \item Whenever $\mathcal{A}$ queries the encryption of other messages $m$, $\mathcal{A}'$ answers this query in the following way: \begin{enumerate}[(a)] \item Compute $m'=Z^{m}$ locally, \item Query $\mathcal{O'}$ with $m'$ and obtain responses $E^1_{PK}(m)$ and $E^2_{PK}(m)$, then return them to $\mathcal{A}$. \end{enumerate} \item Continue answering encryption oracle queries of $\mathcal{A}$ as before until $\mathcal{A}$ gives its output.
 If $\mathcal{A}$ outputs 0, $\mathcal{A}'$ outputs $b'=0$; otherwise, $\mathcal{A}'$ output $b'=1$. \end{enumerate}